Bureaus and Offices

 Bureaus and offices cover “regional” or “functional” topics.
-Most report to one of six Under Secretaries, but some report directly to the Secretary of State or the Deputy Secretary of State.
+Most report to one of six Under Secretaries, but some report directly to the Secretary of State, the Deputy Secretary of State, or the Deputy Secretary of State for Management and Resources.
 The Under Secretaries of State serve as advisors to the Secretary and lead the Department’s efforts in their respective subject matters.
 As their work is often related, bureaus and offices that report to the same Under Secretary are said to belong to the same “family,” and are usually identified with a single letter representing each Under Secretary.

 The Secretary of State, appointed by the President with the advice and consent of the Senate, is the President’s chief foreign affairs adviser.
 The Secretary carries out the President’s foreign policies through the State Department, which includes the Foreign Service, Civil Service, and U.S. Agency for International Development.

 Bureaus & Offices Reporting Directly to the Secretary

 The Under Secretary for Arms Control and International Security serves as a Senior Adviser to the President and the Secretary of State, leads the interagency policy process on nonproliferation, and manages global U.S. security policy, including: nonproliferation, arms control, regional security, defense relations, arms transfers, security assistance.

 The Under Secretary for Civilian Security, Democracy, and Human Rights leads Department efforts to prevent and counter threats to civilian security.
 The bureaus and offices reporting to the Under Secretary advance the security of the American people by assisting countries around the world to build more democratic, secure, stable, and just societies.